awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 + Your end users can provision their own AWS accounts in your landing zone using Account Factory\.
 For more information, see [Permissions for Configuring and Provisioning Accounts](account-factory.md#configure-provision-new-account)\.
 + To assure [Compliance Validation for AWS Control Tower](compliance-program-info.md), your central cloud administrators can review log archives in the Log Archive account, and designated third\-party auditors can review audit information in the Audit \(shared\) account, which is a member of the Security OU\.
 + To learn more about the capabilities of AWS Control Tower, see [Related information](https://docs.aws.amazon.com/controltower/latest/userguide/related-information.html)\.
++ Try visiting a [curated list of YouTube videos](https://www.youtube.com/playlist?list=PLhr1KZpdzukdS9skEXbY0z67F-wrcpbjm) that explain more about how to use AWS Control Tower functionality\.
 + From time to time, you may need to update your landing zone to get the latest backend updates, the latest guardrails, and to keep your landing zone up\-to\-date\.
 For more information, see [Configuration update management in AWS Control Tower](configuration-updates.md)\.
 + If you encounter issues while using AWS Control Tower, see [Troubleshooting](troubleshooting.md)\.